conservationtechlab/dencam/README.md

 - Tap the PiTFT touchscreen on the Raspberry Pi
 - Shake the mouse connected to the Raspberry Pi
 - Press any key on the keyboard connected to the Raspberry Pi

+# Cyclops
+Smaller with PTZ unit
+# Operating Systen
+This version utilizes a Raspberry Pi 5 and the Bookworm operating system.
+# Installation
+- clone the repo
+- slightly different package installation and environment creation process than mini dencam
+- need to unzip and download the wpsl or whatever files (from pinpoint)
+- optional extra install that just downloads the cyclops dependencies and the base dencam dependencies
+- something to run the solar data stuff
+# Usage
+- filling out the other example yaml with the ptz camera information
+- running cyclops.py which will use the other version of recorder_cyclops.py